Building positive behaviors is as important as dealing with negative habits. Here are eight ways to use your habitual nature to create good habits.

 Social media can help us make new connections and maintain personal ones on a superficial level.
 However, don’t overlook the power of your voice.
 Nothing is more assuring than your presence.
 Make time to maintain healthy friendships.

 A healthy friendship is one in which both parties gain equal support.
 It doesn’t necessarily mean spending a lot of time together.
-Although it’s not uncommon for friendships to have common interests or situations that make spending time together a natural.
+It’s not uncommon for friendships to have common interests.
+This is what makes spending time together enjoyable.
 Friends help each other become the best versions of themselves.
 Time apart gives a friend new information to share.
 Time together gives the opportunity to make shared memories.

 7) Reducing the Clutter